-In December 2019, an acute respiratory disease, now known to be caused by a novel coronavirus, emerged in Wuhan, Hubei district, China.
+In December 2019, an acute respiratory disease, now known as the new coronavirus, emerged in Wuhan, Hubei district, China.
 The disease quickly spread around Wuhan (1, 2).
-On January 30, 2020, the World Health Organization recognized this rapidly spreading infectious disease as an international public health emergency, currently known as a coronavirus disease 2019 (COVID-19), and then defined it as a pandemic on March 11, 2020 (3).
+On January 30, 2020, the World Health Organization recognized this rapidly spreading infectious disease as an international public health emergency, currently known as coronavirus disease 2019 (COVID-19), and then defined it as a pandemic on March 11, 2020 (3).

-COVID-19 disease is a systemic infection with a significant effect on the hematopoietic system.
-Its incubation period (approximately 1-14 days) is characterized by nonspecific symptoms and normal or slightly decreased peripheral leukocyte and lymphocyte levels.
-With the viremia developing in the following 7-14 days, SARS Cov-2 causes an increase in angiotensin-converting enzyme-2 (ACE-2) levels especially in the lungs, heart and gastrointestinal system and a systemic inflammatory response defined as a 'cytokine storm' (4).
-Lymphocytes having ACE receptors on their surfaces are directly lysed by this effect.
-Interleukins and tumor necrosis factor alpha released in cytokine storm trigger lymphocyte apoptosis and simultaneously impair lymphocyte turnover by affecting lymphoid organs (5, 6).
-Although its mechanism is not clearly defined, lymphopenia appears as a cardinal finding at this stage.
+COVID-19 disease, a systemic infection with a significant effect on the hematopoietic system, is characterized by nonspecific symptoms during the incubation period (approximately 1-14 days), and peripheral leukocyte and lymphocyte levels are normal or slightly decreased during this period.
+With the viremia developing in the following 7-14 days, SARS Cov-2 causes an increase in Angiotensin Converting Enzyme-2 (ACE-2) levels especially in the lungs, heart and gastrointestinal system and causes a systemic

+Address for correspondence: Suna ERAYBAR, MD, Yuksek Ihtisas Education and Research Hospital, Emergency Department, Mimar Sinan Mah.
+Emniyet Cad.
+Polis Okulu Karşısı Yildirim / Bursa, Turkey.
+Phone: +905325782903 inflammatory response defined as 'cytokine storm' (4).
+Lymphocytes having ACE receptors on their surfaces are directly lysed by this effect or interleukins and tumor necrosis factor alpha, released in cytokine storm, trigger lymphocyte apoptosis and simultaneously impair lymphocyte turnover by affecting lymphoid organs (5, 6).
+Although, its mechanism is not clearly defined, lymphopenia appears as a cardinal finding at this stage.